Deepacat/Ae6r/Ae6rVault/Ae6r Todo.md

 - [ ] Port natures aura recipes
 - [ ] Hide dumb recipe categories like shapeless mixing and shaped mechanical crafting, grindstone
 - [x] Fix recipes that used ars clays in e6e
-- [ ] Replace recipes using ars nouveau clays with ars imbued essences? ars clays are the old style but serve as a better gate than essences for now
 - [ ] Fix raw ore block smelting recipes being too quick
 - [ ] Meka biomass from other mods' crops (currently only MC)
 - [ ] Fix lootbox rewards in qb
-- [ ] (For specifically deepa) port my iron spells/apoth rework from a concept I made
+- [x] (For specifically deepa) port my iron spells/apoth rework from a concept I made
 - [ ] Fix unsafe patchouli/book removals, e.g. removing occultism recipes instead of replacing them so the book doesn't break and error out (Make arrays in the files that go over replacing the recipe with a altered recipe item like e6e)
 - [ ] remove function/mana flora from flower tags (why are they even lmao) it makes them spawn in the stupid dungeon flower pots :skull: